accessibility-exchange/co-design/src/steps/outreach-for-consultants.md

 ---
-title: Outreach for consultants
+title: 1.
+Outreach for consultants
 subtitle: Reaching out to community members and setting them up to be on the path to be a consultant
 phase: Recruitment
-step: 1
 ---
 ## Ideas